1. The Gini measure

 Many of these different measures of inequality are correlated.
 For example:

-And finally there are also some eye-catching but less rigorous ways of putting things: the income of the world’s 500 richest billionaires exceeds that of its poorest 416 million people.
-In the US, the Walmart family has as much wealth as the bottom 40% of Americans combined.
+Perhaps none of these measures is really eye-catching.
+That’s why you often see things like: “the income of the world’s 500 richest billionaires exceeds that of its poorest 416 million people”.
+Or: “in the US, the Walmart family has as much wealth as the bottom 40% of Americans combined”.

 Let’s stick with Gini for now, and have a look at the evolution of countries’ scores.
 Two thirds of the world’s population live in countries where income inequality has risen since 1980.